Created: 01-01-2022

 The title Is it OK to pick up girls in a dungeon: Arrow of Orion is not only long, but misleading.
 Is this RPG-type fantasy?
 The opening shot of a ruin raises that hope.
 Is this dating comedy?
 The title suggests it, as does the arrival of studly young adventurer Bell Cranel at an inn run by Hestia, Goddess of the Hunt, and her equally annoying catgirl colleague.
 In a dim echo of the "pull the sword from the stone" legend, he has come to join a competition for an arrow that is in fact a spear, and which he wins because the "arrow", which calls him "Orion", has chosen him for his "innocence", ie. cluelessness.
 He then has to go on a quest, getting involved with characters named after Greek deities and dragons and scorpions.
 I didn't pay attention because ye gods and things on toast, Hestia is annoying.
 The whole cast is annoying.
 Such bimbettes, so much crying.
 You'd have to be zonked out after a long exhausting workday to watch this without tossing the TV out the window.
 As the big projection screen was firmly attached to the wall (just kidding, I would never damage the con's video equipment, it has enough hiccups without me touching it) I decided this was a good time to travel (stiff walk, metro ride, another stiff walk) to the hotel.

-Speaking of hiccups, I returned from the hotel on time for Friday evening's run of 10 Episodes per hour, but still missed the first hour of it because the film that was scheduled before it, ended an hour late.
+Speaking of hiccups, I returned from the hotel on time for Friday evening's run of 10 Episodes Per Hour, but still missed the first hour of it because the film that was scheduled before it, ended an hour late.
 At about six minutes per episode - and that's without subtracting the opening and ending credits - these mini-series still manage to pack in a lot of gags.
 My favourite was Skull-face Bookseller Honda, a wannabe manga artist who settles for working at a bookstore where all employees wear animal or theatre masks.
 From the store manager who politely inquires why the bonus material is delivered later than the comics it's supposed to be sold with and then cracks the phone with fury as she hangs up, to the branch manager who terrifies the bookshop staff into gibbering puddles of sweat, it's hilarious and relatable.
 I didn't think much of Japari Park in the Future, a safari park where all animal species, even extinct ones, are anthropomorphized into cute girls who have to fight blue star-shaped things called "Cellians" (pronounced "Cerurian", I think they were going for "Cerulean") while a "guide" drives around in a leopard-shaped tour bus.
 The only not-irritating moment in Cinderella Girls, about an idol group, was when they were too late to watch a cherry tree blossom and had to sit under a wisteria instead.
 One series whose title I didn't catch, but which gave me a sense of deja-vu, featured a train crossing on the way to school, and the interactions of teachers and pupils waiting at that crossing.
 In one ep, a teacher thinks a schoolgirl is so quiet because she's bashful, and tries to put her at ease by chatting with her until she can't contain her amusement any longer, and bursts out laughing.
 In another, two siblings stand silently side by side, facing straight ahead, seemingly unaware of each other but, in fact, engaged in a furious texting battle.

 Whatever warmth and jollity a title like Boogiepop and Others suggests: it is false.
 This is a grim, bizarre series in which anime bimbettes have no place.
 The series is not quite in chronological order, or maybe the con room's video player scrambled the order of the eps again.
 The urban legend Boogiepop is a shinigami or death god, so when high school girls go missing, he is considered a suspect by Kirima, the Japanese high school version of Fox Mulder, who is personally investigating the disappearances.
 However, his first visible act is one of kindness, when a mute man in rags - named Echoes, as he can only use words that others have spoken to him first - stands bewildered in the street and no one stops to help him, and Boogiepop, cloaked and wearing a puffy top hat, berates the passers-by for their neglect.
 Echoes is an alien who has come to judge mankind (are humans nasty or nice?) and after his no doubt gruelling experiences so far, he is taken in by Kirima, who hides him in the school building.
 Meanwhile, a boy who thinks he was stood up on a date, sees his date's face under the brim of Boogiepop's hat.
 Because Boogiepop can only act while possessing a human's body.
 And he is only here to fight some menace that kills humans; when he thinks the danger has passed, he leaves.